mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 # Pomodoro 12: 1/4/2023 255PM - 320PM

 - ✅ TD6: Refactor prefix for '3x3' message to be dry
+- 🚧 US4
+  - 🚧 Create a function to mark adjacent squares at random as bombs and indicate bombs that are not exploded as \*.
+Call the function clearBombs
+  - ⚠ Get the positions of valid adjacent squares
+  - ⚠ Mark adjacent squares as cleared
+  - ⚠ Calculate the neighboring squares bombs
+  - ⚠ create function checkBoardIsDiscovered which should signal that the game can be ended
+  - ⚠ After clearing all the bombs, find the next position to select

+# Pomodoro 12: 1/4/2023 325PM - 350PM

-- ⚠ US4
+- 🚧 US4
-  - ⚠ Mark adjacent squares at random as bombs and indicate bombs that are not exploded as \*
+  - ✅ Create a function to mark adjacent squares at random as bombs and indicate bombs that are not exploded as \*.
+Call the function clearBombs
+  - ⚠ Get the positions of valid adjacent squares
+  - ⚠ Mark adjacent squares as cleared
+  - ⚠ Calculate the neighboring squares bombs
+  - ⚠ create function checkBoardIsDiscovered which should signal that the game can be ended
+  - ⚠ After clearing all the bombs, find the next position to select

 ## Legend